denisrosset/symdpoly/docs/src/main/tut/index.md

 **SymDPoly** is a work-in-progress.
 While the underlying framework handles unrestricted polynomial optimization problems, its interface is currently limited to a subset of problems.

-1. When defining the quotient algebra, only substitution rules involving pairs of variables can be defined.
-2. It does not handle linear equality constraints.
+1. It does not handle linear equality constraints.
-3. It does not handle operator semidefinite constraints.
+2. It does not handle operator semidefinite constraints.
-4. It does not handle scalar inequality constraints.
+3. It does not handle scalar inequality constraints.
-5. Only real semidefinite formulations can be outputted, per the formats of the solvers currently on the market.
+4. Only real semidefinite formulations can be outputted, as per the formats of the solvers currently on the market.

-In particular, the limitations 1., 4. and 5. are easy to remove.
-The limitations 2. and 3. require specific handling with respect to the symmetries and are currently under active investigation.
+In particular, the limitations 3. and 4. are easy to remove.
+The limitations 1. and 2. require specific handling with respect to the symmetries and are currently under active investigation.

 ## Why SymDPoly?